footballhead/ld30/do-not-distribute/README.md

-Just a bunch of old or raws assets, not much to see here.
+The folder contains a bunch of assets that are raw or old.
+They shouldn't be included in the game distribution because they aren't used and will just take up space.